ckincaid17/cs106a-summer-2018/README.md

-bottle/ - the source files for Bottle, the library used to compile templates templates/ - the uncompiled Bottle templates (.html represent actual pages, .ptl represent 'partials' that are used within other files) WWW/ - the output folder containing compiled pages and other static resources (for hosting on Stanford servers, it's easiest to symlink from the course's WWW/ folder to this WWW/ folder) compile.py - the template compilation script
+bottle/ - the source files for Bottle, the library used to compile templates templates/ - the uncompiled Bottle templates (.html represent actual pages, .ptl represent 'partials' that are used within other files) WWW/ - the output folder containing compiled pages and other static resources compile.py - the template compilation script
 ```

+(Note: for hosting on Stanford servers, it's easiest to symlink from the course's WWW/ folder to the above WWW/ folder)

 ## Editing
 Within `templates`, there are subfolders for exam pages, assignment pages, and